Holland

 The Twilight of a Career

-The ex-USS Holland hauled out at the Norfolk Navy Yard, Portsmouth, VA., The Holland was decommissioned and struck from the Navy List on November 21, 1910.
-The men in the photo are in dress whites making this photo taken after Memorial Day, probably in 1911 since there isn't much taken from the Holland.
-Just a few panels.
+The ex-USS Holland hauled out at the Norfolk Navy Yard, Portsmouth, VA.
+The Holland had been struck from the Navy List on November 21, 1910, but her hulk lingered at the yard for several years.
+The men in the photo are in dress whites making this photo taken after Memorial Day, probably in 1911 since there isn't much taken from the Holland, just a few panels.
 The fairing in the bow and the fairing that surrounded the conning tower is gone as well.

 The ship on the right in the photo is a Delaware-class battleship, either the Delaware (BB-28) or the North Dakota (BB-29).
 The ship in the background is a Virginia-class battleship, either the Georgia (BB-15) or the New Jersey (BB-16).
 The crew on the dock could be from any ship in the area.